-Data from this file can be merged with previously released 2006 MEPS HC person-level data, such as the MEPS 2006 Full-Year Population Characteristics file, using the person identifier, DUPERSID, to append person-level information, such as demographic or health insurance coverage, to each record.
-Home Health events can also be linked to the MEPS 2006 Medical Conditions File.
-Please see Section 5.0 or the MEPS 2006 Appendix File, HC-102I, for details on how to link MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2008 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID, Home Health events can also be linked to the MEPS 2008 Medical Conditions File.
+Please see Section 5.0 or the MEPS 2008 Appendix File, HC-118I, for details on how to link MEPS data files.